-- Environment templates can be inserted with C-c {. - The (TAB) key will do template expansion if the cursor is inside a LaTeX fragment3.
+- Environment templates can be inserted with C-c {. - The (TAB) key will do template expansion if the cursor is inside a LaT_EX fragment4.
 For example, (TAB) will expand fr to \frac{}{} and position the cursor correctly inside the first brace.
 Another (TAB) will get you into the second brace.
 Even outside fragments, (TAB) will expand environment abbreviations at the beginning of a line.
 For example, if you write 'equ' at the beginning of a line and press (TAB), this abbreviation will be expanded to an equation environment.
-To get a list of all abbreviations, type M-x cdlatex-command-help. - Pressing and ^ inside a LaTeX fragment will insert these characters together with a pair of braces.
-If you use (TAB) to move out of the braces, and if the braces surround only a single character or macro, they are removed again (depending on the variable cdlatex-simplify-sub-super-scripts). - Pressing the backquote 'followed by a character inserts math macros, also outside LaTeX fragments.
+To get a list of all abbreviations, type M-x cdlatex-command-help. - Pressing and ^ inside a LaTEX fragment will insert these characters together with a pair of braces.
+If you use (TAB) to move out of the braces, and if the braces surround only a single character or macro, they are removed again (depending on the variable cdlatex-simplify-sub-super-scripts). - Pressing the backquote ' followed by a character inserts math macros, also outside LaT_EX fragments.
 If you wait more than 1.5 seconds after the backquote, a help window will pop up. - Pressing the normal quote ' followed by another character modifies the symbol before point with an accent or a font.
 If you wait more than 1.5 seconds after the backquote, a help window will pop up.
-Character modification will work only inside LaTeX fragments, outside the quote is normal.
+Character modification will work only inside LaT_EX fragments, outside the quote is normal.

-Org-mode has a method to test if the cursor is inside such a fragment, see the documentation of the function org-inside-LaTeX-fragment-p.
+4 Org-mode has a method to test if the cursor is inside such a fragment, see the documentation of the function org-inside-LaTeX-fragment-p.

-10 Exporting
+12 Exporting

 Org-mode documents can be exported into a variety of other formats.
 For printing and sharing of notes, ASCII export produces a readable and simple version of an Org-mode file.
 HTML export allows you to publish a notes file on the web, while the XOXO format provides a solid base for exchange with a broad range of other applications.
+LaT_EX export lets you use Org-mode and its structured editing functions to easily create LaT_EX files.
 To incorporate entries with associated times like deadlines or appointments into a desktop calendar program like iCal, Org-mode can also produce extracts in the iCalendar format.
 Currently Org-mode only supports export, not import of these different formats.

 When exporting, Org-mode uses special conventions to enrich the output produced.
-See Section 10.5 [Text interpretation], page 67, for more details.
+See Section 12.6 [Text interpretation], page 77, for more details.